Compassion In Balance

 When does it start?

-The next session will run in January 2017.
+The next session will run in FALL 2017.
 Please sign up for notifications of futures sessions here.

 Here’s what more people are saying: